$3000 off saturdays | august 2023

 For some, a wedding to-do list calls for much more time and energy than just the day or weekend of help provided by a day of wedding coordinator.

-You have spent months, maybe even years, on wedding planning, and at the last minute, you want to invite a day of event coordinator in and expect them to be fully prepared and know all of the inner workings of this day and the vendors you’ve hired and ensure you have the stress-free wedding you deserve?
+You have spent months, maybe even years, on wedding planning, and at the last minute, you want to invite a day of event coordinator in and expect them to be fully prepared and know all of the inner workings and minute details of this day and the vendors you’ve hired and ensure you have the stress-free wedding you deserve?
 For some, that’s leaving far too much to chance.

-Wedding coordinators have been used for years and as you might imagine, the term and job description has evolved over time, which why these days, a day of coordinator does a lot more than just show up for your big day.
+Wedding coordinators have been used for years and as you might imagine, the term and job description has evolved over time, which is why these days, a day of coordinator does a lot more than just show up for your big day.
 Like with Scarlett Rose, their wedding coordinator package starts long before your wedding day.

 Bride and groom sharing their first dance during their wedding reception at Kendall Point.